Statutes

 Members who fail to pay their membership fees for two consecutive years, and who fail to respond to a late payment reminder notice within two months of its delivery, will be considered as having resigned from the Association.

-Members who contravene the objectives or interests of the Association may be expelled there from by decision of the General Assembly, which shall be taken by a two-thirds majority vote.
+Members who fail to comply with the present Statutes or contravene the objectives or interests of the Association or who behave or adopt positions deemed to be prejudicial to the Association may be expelled therefrom by decision of the General Assembly, which shall be taken by a two-thirds majority vote.

 Article 9